jchen577/Planting_101_121/README.md

 # Devlog Entry - [11/27/2024]
 ## How we satisfied the software requirements
+- [F0] Everything that we implimented to satisfy the F0 software requirements have stayed consisten.
+Thus, the requirements are met using what we created last week.

 - [F1.a] Game is stored in a grid state as our grid is made of tile objects.
   * The games grid is backed by a contiguous byte array in an AoS format as each tile is treated as an object with grouped attributes.

   ![F1.a data structure diagram](./dataStructure.png)

 - [F1.b] Player can manually save their game progress by clicking on the "Save Game" button.
   * Once "Save Game" button is clicked, game is saved by downloading JSON file of game state in players browser.
+Important game state data such as player location, inventory, and the entire map is formated in a AoS in the JSON file.
+If the player wishes to load the save file, they simply have to press load and select the save file.

 - [F1.c] Game automatically saves state of game every 2 mins.
 Player is prompted with request of downloading multiple files upon opening game.
 It gets saved among the manual save entries.
   * A JSON file of game is automatically downloaded into the players browser saving game state every 2 mins.